brootware/staging.github.io/_posts/2022-04-08-grepping-for-gold-in-JSON-APIs-with-jq.md

 ## Querying complex API responses

 Alright, let's get into a little more complex API response.
-Below is an output of a response where the response has a key with a nested JSON value in it.
+Below is an output of a response where the response has a key called `"dataseries"` with an array of nested JSON objects in it.

 ```bash
 ✗ curl https://www.7timer.info/bin/astro.php\?lon\=113.2\&lat\=23.1\&ac\=0\&unit\=metric\&output\=json\&tzshift\=0 | jq